SciTools/iris/docs/src/techpapers/netcdf_io.rst

     >>> print(cube.core_data().chunksize)
     (180, 37, 25)

-Note that ``var_name`` is optional, and that you don't need to specify every dimension:
+Note that ``var_name`` is optional, and that you don't need to specify every dimension.
+If you specify only one dimension, the rest will be optimised using Iris' default behaviour.

 .. doctest:: chunk_control